aditisarathy99/aditisarathy99/README.md

 - 👀 I’m interested in ... coding
 - 🌱 I’m currently learning ... coding
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... aditisarathy7@gmail.com
+- 📫 How to reach me ... aditisarathy77@gmail.com or aditisarathy@outlook.com
+-

 <!---
 aditisarathy99/aditisarathy99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.